 The Eruv benefits all families and relatives of families for whom halachic observance of Shabbos is a matter of personal conscience.
 It benefits countless visitors and future residents, as well as local families who host visitors for their life-cycle events celebrated on Shabbos.
 In our generation, there is almost no Jewish family that does not have Shabbos observant relatives and friends, invited to share in their Simchas.

-The Valley Eruv Project is a partnership of Ahavas Torah: the Scottsdale Torah Center, Chabad of Phoenix, Chabad of Scottsdale, and Congregation Beth Tefillah.
+The Valley Eruv Project is a partnership of Ahavas Torah: the Scottsdale Torah Center, Chabad of Phoenix, Chabad of Scottsdale, Congregation Beth Tefillah, and Young Israel of Scottsdale.